derat/nup/README.md

        width="49%" alt="dark mode screenshot">
 </p>

-This repository contains a [Google App Engine] app for interacting with a personal music collection, along with a web client and various command-line tools for managing the data.
+This repository contains a [server](./server) for serving a personal music collection, along with a [web client](./web) and a [command-line program](./cmd/nup) for managing the data.

-The basic idea is that you mirror your music collection (and the corresponding album artwork) to [Google Cloud Storage] and then run the [update_music] command against the local copy to save metadata to a [Datastore] database.
+The basic idea is that you mirror your music collection (and the corresponding album artwork) to [Google Cloud Storage] and then run the `nup update` command against the local copy to save metadata to a [Datastore] database.
 User-generated information like ratings, tags, and playback history is also saved in Datastore.
 The App Engine app performs queries against Datastore and serves songs and album art from Cloud Storage.

-[update_music]: ./cmd/update_music

 An [Android client](https://github.com/derat/nup-android/) is also available.